TimVSu/mimical/README.md

 ## Sprint 1
 ## App

+* How to start the app:
+  * Install the Expo Go app
+  * Navigate to directory in terminal
+  * Enter command: npm start (if the app does not start, you have to enter npm install --legacy-peer-deps first)
+  * Follow instructions in terminal

 * 2022-11-18 -- 1.0.0
   * app created with react native, specifically expo
   * start page (containing: continue practice, scenario overview, log in, cam preview, settings, notifications, calendar)